iRail/hyperRail/README.md

 ## hyperRail

 Introducing the new iRail.be.
-The new iRail will be hypermedia driven!

-We are using the following technologies:

-- laravel 4.1
-- bootstrap-sass
-- angularjs + angularui
-- and more (see composer)
+This is an application that transforms and uses data from the existing iRail API, which you can find [on GitHub](https://github.com/irail/api).

 ## Core concepts

-Here below you'll find a brief description of the core concepts that play an important role in the new iRail.

 ### Content negotiation